SA9102/Clock-App/README.md

 All setting options (apart from chaning the colour) work.

+**I am currently working on a stopwatch feature to add to the program.
+Please see the 'stopwatch feature' branch for more details.**

 (By mistake I commited this early stopwatch feature to the main branch.
 From now on the stopwatch feature will be in the 'stopwatch-feature' branch and will be merged once completed).

 I'm new to Kivy, so just making a simple project to become more comfortable with how Kivy works.